Art-Coded/Macronutrient-tracker-app/app/README.md

-# Macrominder - Macronutrients tracker Android App!
+# Macrominder - Macronutrients tracker Android App

 A native Android app built with Kotlin and XML created by Art Lyndone Hemplo.